From Evacuation Plans to Insurance Coverage: Emergency Preparedness For Seniors

 Seniors are consistently among the hardest hit physically and financially when it comes to natural disasters and other emergencies.
 A historical look at natural disasters and the percentage of deaths of people ages 60 and older shows that having an emergency evacuation plan for seniors is crucial.

-Percentage of Total Natural Disaster Deaths Attributed to People Over the Age of 60
+Percentage of Total Natural Disaster Deaths - Over the Age of 60

 Source: Help Age International, Japan Times, Louisiana Department of Health, New York Times

 Why Older Adults Are More Vulnerable During Weather Emergencies